Usman228811/montization-kit/README.md

     (appContext as AppClass).initializeAppClass()

-// if you are using compose then to stop showing open ad in splash
+// If you're using Compose, to stop showing the open ad in the splash screen
      AdKit.openAdManager.setCurrentComposeRoute(
             SplashRoute::class.qualifiedName
         )

-// if using compose, in oncreate of main activity -> set current route in AdSdkOpenAdManager so that open ad knows if it is to stop show ad in this screen or not
+// If using Compose, in onCreate of MainActivity, set the current route in AdKit.openAdManager so it knows whether to show the open ad on this screen or not.

 val navController = rememberNavController()
             val currentDestination by navController.currentBackStackEntryFlow.collectAsState(